 Most acids used in skin care are either alpha-hydroxy acids (AHAs) or beta-hydroxy acids (BHAs).
-They are effective in improving the appearance of the skin by breaking down dead skin cells on the surface of skin.
+They are effective in improving the appearance of the skin by breaking down dead skin cells on the surface of skin, like a chemical peel.
 The Beautycounter Overnight Resurfacing Peel uses a combination of acids, some that resurface skin, and others that soothe, hydrate, and protect skin.
 So, it’s an AHA BHA Peel.

 It contains 15 botanically derived acids to gently reveal a brighter complexion without causing irritation.
 These are the star acids that help resurface skin.

 - Glycolic Acid improves skin texture, resurfaces, and exfoliates.

 - Lactic Acid stimulates cell renewal, which leads to a smoother, radiant-looking complexion.

 - Citric Acid helps refine and renew skin.

 It also contains malic acid, phytic acid, and ascorbic acid to help gently resurface.
 Rather than hyaluronic acid, it contains sodium hyaluronate.
 Why do they use that instead?
 The molecule size!
 Sodium hyaluronate has a much smaller molecular size so it can more easily penetrate skin.
 This is a really helpful article about the difference between hyaluronic acid and sodium hyaluronate, if you’re interested!

 To help soothe and moisturize skin, it contains arginine, linoleic and fatty acids such as linolenic acids, and oleic acids.